christianityorigins/website/writing/_posts/2024-08-13-the-origins-of-christianity.md

 (c) You can read more about the Jew-Neanderthal connection here: (Humans and Neanderthals likely interbred in the Middle East.
 Science Magazine, https://www.sciencemag.org/news/2015/01/humans-and-neandertals-likely-interbred-middle-east), (Remains of hybrid Neanderthal-Sapiens population found in Israel.
 Haaretz, https://www.haaretz.com/israel-news/2019-11-08/ty-article-magazine/.premium/remains-of-hybrid-neanderthal-sapiens-population-found-in-israel/0000017f-dbcf-db5a-a57f-dbef18940000), (Evidence of human-Neanderthal hybrids found in Israeli cave.
 Forward, https://forward.com/culture/434525/evidence-of-human-neanderthal-hybrids-found-in-israeli-cave), (The Chosen People: Caucasus, Deceptions, and Historical.
 Amazon, https://www.amazon.com/Chosen-People-Caucasus-Deceptions-Historical/dp/0883781476), (Genetic studies of Jews.
 National Center for Biotechnology Information, https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6309227), (Genetic studies of Jews.
 Wikipedia, https://en.wikipedia.org/wiki/Genetic_studies_of_Jews), (Ashkenazi Jewish population history revealed by ancient DNA analysis.
 GenomeWeb, https://www.genomeweb.com/sequencing/ashkenazi-jewish-population-history-revealed-ancient-dna-analysis), (Ashkenazi gene increases schizophrenia.
 Haaretz, https://www.haaretz.com/2013-11-26/ty-article/.premium/ashkenazi-gene-increases-schizophrenia/0000017f-e04b-d75c-a7ff-fccfa3e10000), (Genetic studies of Jews.
 National Center for Biotechnology Information, https://www.ncbi.nlm.nih.gov/pmc/articles/PMC7465115/), (So, are the Neanderthals still Jews?
 Slate, https://slate.com/news-and-politics/1997/08/so-are-the-neanderthals-still-jews.html), (Did modern humans and Neanderthals really meet in the Negev?
 Haaretz, https://www.haaretz.com/archaeology/2021-06-21/ty-article/.premium/did-modern-humans-and-neanderthals-really-meet-in-the-negev/), (BBC News, https://www.bbc.co.uk/news/science-environment-57586315), (New America Government, https://archive.ph/2024.02.24-211636/https://newamericangovernment.org/ailink/802/), (Blogger, https://blogger.googleusercontent.com/img/b/R29vZ2xl/AVvXsEiyDzxbNmb6Oj5aDWOknO84-hwkdkoi \
 (d) John 8:44 in the New Testament, when Jesus speaks to the Pharisees, also refers to YHWH being the devil: _"You belong to your father, the devil, and you want to carry out your father’s desires.
 He was a murderer from the beginning, not holding to the truth, for there is no truth in him.
 When he lies, he speaks his native language, for he is a liar and the father of lies."_ \
 (e) The author of the Book of Kings speaks about passing one's son and daughter through fire (II Kings 16:3 [son], 17:17, 21:6 [son].
 II Kings 23:10 speaks about "passing one's son or daughter through fire to Moloch.". \
-(f) There are multiple sections in the Torah, Midrash, and Talmud that condone cannibalism and eating their enemies: Bava Batra, II Samuel 161:8, Isiah 51:4, Midrash Leviticus Rabbi 13:3. _"And Rabba says that Rabbi Yoḥanan says: In the future, the Holy One, Blessed be He, will prepare a sukka for the righteous from the skin of the leviathan, as it is stated: “Can you fill his skin with barbed irons [besukkot]”"_ (Job 40:31). [[link](https://www.sefaria.org/Bava\_Batra.75a.6?lang=bi&with=all&lang2=en)] \
+(f) There are multiple sections in the Torah, Midrash, and Talmud that condone cannibalism and eating their enemies: Bava Batra, II Samuel 161:8, Isiah 51:4, Midrash Leviticus Rabbi 13:3. _"And Rabba says that Rabbi Yoḥanan says: In the future, the Holy One, Blessed be He, will prepare a sukka for the righteous from the skin of the leviathan, as it is stated: “Can you fill his skin with barbed irons besukkot"_ (Job 40:31). [[link](https://www.sefaria.org/Bava\_Batra.75a.6?lang=bi&with=all&lang2=en)] \
 _"Since the second century BC, Egyptians, Greeks, and Romans had identified the evil god Seth-Typhon (often depicted as a donkey-like creature) with the Jewish god Yahweh"._ 'The Donkey Deity' by M. David Litwa [[link](https://academic.oup.com/book/39211/chapter-abstract/338714124?redirectedFrom=fulltext)].
 "Set" is the Egyptian god of violence and destruction and "Typhon" was the deadliest creature in Greek mythology.

 ### Chapter 3: The Origins of Zoroastrianism